-Ragatronics makes use of two PureTones tools: the PureTones Drone and the PureTones Sequencer.
+Ragatronics makes use of the PureTones App, specifically, the Drone and the Sequencer.

 The drone is essentially a digital Tanpura with sophisticated and fine tuning controls which enable it to be tuned to the same level of exactitude as a physical Tanpura.

 The sequencer is a parser and synthesizer which can parse musical code written in accordance with the syntax of a music description language.
 The music description language and the sequencer intended to enable the synthesis of musical notes and phrases in the style of Indian Classical music including precisely controlled bending and modulation of notes.

 With the help of these tools, Ragatronics attempts to broaden the appeal of Raga based music by combining Ragas with repeating bass loops, harmonies and drums.